Flu/avr-emulator/README.md

   - `SUBI` – Subtract an immediate value from a register.
   - `SWAP` – Swap nibbles of register.
   - `TST` – Test if a register is zero or negative.
+  - `XCH` – Exchanges one byte indirect between the register and data space.

 ## Roadmap
   - [x] Configurable memory size through command line arguments.
   - [x] Implement in-memory stack with `PUSH` and `POP` instructions.